fresh8/f8-feeds-challenge/README.md

 For example you might start the program with:
 ```
-STORE_ADDR=localhost:8001/event/add ./bin/event_importer
+STORE_ADDR=localhost:8001 ./bin/event_importer
 ```

-if your compile binary is called `event_importer` and is in the `/bin` folder.
+if your compiled binary is called `event_importer` and is in the `/bin` folder.

+The URL to post the events to is `$STORE_ADDR + /event`

 Before POSTing the data to the store, validate that it is correct.
 The same validation will be run at the store and incorrect data will rejected.

+## Additional Information

 Some data will be formatted inconsistently so ensure your program can handle this.

 Not all ID's will exist.

+## Store

+Is not provided and therefore you may want to mock this to test your program.
+It has a single endpoint

+### /event

+POST

+Accepts a single event as described in the section below.
+Returns 200 OK for correctly formatted for 400 BAD REQUEST for poorly validated events.

 ## Feed Server